 - Yukon University application for admission form

-- official transcripts of all secondary and post-secondary educational records
+- Official transcripts of all secondary and post-secondary educational records (if transcripts are delayed please let Admissions and Registrations office know)

 - Language Proficiency Index (LPI) test results (if taken)